Lorin

-Lorin is a given name.
-The meaning of Lorin derives from a bay or laurel plant; of Laurentum (wreathed/crowned with laurel).
+Lorin is a given name with a variety of origins and meanings.
+The most common origin of Lorin and its variants, Lorne, Loren and Lorn, is Scottish, coming from the first king, Loarn mac Eirc, of Dál Riata, a medieval kingdom in the western Highlands of Scotland, which became part of the Kingdom of Alba.
+The region is still known as Lorn or Lorne.
+The meaning of Lorin in old Gaelic is "fox" or "from the land."
+In some other traditions, the name derives from a bay or laurel plant; of Laurentum (wreathed/crowned with laurel).
 Laurentum, in turn is from laurus (laurel), from the place of laurel trees, laurel branch, laurel wreath.
 Laurentum was also a city in ancient Italy.
-It is also a Kurdish female given name, derived from the Kurmanji word lorî, meaning "lullaby".
+It is also a Kurdish female given name, derived from the Kurmanji word lorî, meaning "lullaby."
+Some sources recognize a linguistic connection to Germanic and Norse words meaning forsaken or forlorn, but these connections seem unlikely.

 Notable people with the name include: